Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

             + Life-cycle of a Motor Rewind
                 +   _**PRIORITY Future Development Page**_

-        +  Fan-deck refurbishments
+        +  Exploded diagram of a DC motor
-        +  Pump refurbishments
+        +  Pump refurbishments (Future Development Page)

 + #### Sales and replacement parts page
     + Categorise general types of items that are for sale
+        + Electric Motors - Three Phase

-        + Electric Motors
+        + Electric Motors - Single Phase

+        + Run Capacitors
+            + What they are (Future Development Page)
+            + Styles (Future Development Page)

+        + Frequency Inverters
+            + What Why and How (Future Development Page)

         + Gearboxes
             + Styles (Future Development Page)

         + Spares
             + Complete list  (Future Development Page)
-        + Capacitors
-            + What they are (Future Development Page)
-            + Styles (Future Development Page)
-        + Inverters
-            + What Why and How (Future Development Page)

-        + Miscellaneous - hey it makes for a balance with the above REPAIRS page for continuity of UX - 6 in each section to assist with page uniformity!

 ## Skeleton